jaypeeds/kotlin-spring-boot2/README.md

 # Cassandra
 - Go to http://hub.docker.com/
 - Search for Cassandra, and identify the version you'll use for example 3.11.2
-- At a comamnd prompt, enter:
+- At a command prompt, enter:
 ```
 docker pull cassandra:3.11.2
 ```